The minor in sociology is designed to provide you with a course of study that will strengthen your skills in the social sciences.

-their skill set with regard to, analytical skills, interpersonal / cross-cultural skills, and communication skills.
-Students who minor in sociology are required to take 18 hours of sociology courses: Principles of Sociology (SOCI 210), History of Sociological Thought (SOCI 350), and four additional courses.
+You are encouraged to pursue your secondary academic interest in sociology to broaden your skill set with regard to, analytical skills, interpersonal / cross-cultural skills, and communication skills.
+Those who minor in sociology are required to take 18 hours of sociology courses: Principles of Sociology (SOCI 210), History of Sociological Thought (SOCI 350), and four additional courses.

 Students with many different majors find sociology a useful and compatible minor.
 Coursework for this minor examines the underlying patterns of social relations in formal organizations, in legal institutions, and in the family,